Bill of Sale: Definition, Components & Examples

 GENERAL BILL OF SALE I, Sally Johnson (Seller), residing at 123 Main Street, Anytown, Anystate, sell to Bob Williams (Buyer), residing at 456 Elm Street, Anytown, Anystate, a painting described as "Landscape at Sunset" by Artist Unknown, approximately 24" x 36", framed in gold.
 The painting is sold for the total amount of $200, payable in cash.
 Payment is to be made in full at the time of sale.
 The painting is sold "as is," without any warranties as to its condition.
 Seller: Signature: ___________ Date: ___________ Buyer: Signature: ___________ Date: ___________

 Please note that these examples are very basic and for illustrative purposes only.
-Depending on the specifics of your transaction and your local laws, you may need to include additional information in your bill of sale.
+Depending on the specifics of your transaction and your local laws, you may need to include additional information.
 As always, it’s a good idea to consult with a legal professional to ensure you’re fully compliant with all relevant laws and regulations.

 A bill of sale is a legal document that records the transfer of ownership of an item or property from one party to another.